httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Much of the value of HTTP is in its generic semantics -- that is, the protocol elements defined by HTTP are potentially applicable to every resource, not specific to a particular context.
-Application-specific semantics are best expressed in the payload; oten in the body, but also in header fields.
+Application-specific semantics are best expressed in the payload; often in the body, but also in header fields.

 This generic/application-specific split allows a HTTP message to be handled by software (e.g., HTTP